4 Listing Agent Mistakes That Are Killing Home Sellers

 I have never met an individual that can keep pace with a well-trained company.
 For the most part, I think real estate listing agents commit these errors because they have too much work on their plates and not enough time to get it all done.
 Most home sellers don't realize that their listing agent is a "business inside of a business" and that the agent is responsible for everything that needs to be done to sell the home.
 This could all be avoided if each home seller knew these 7 important questions to ask a listing agent.

 That is why Joe Manausa Real Estate has well-trained specialists at each position.
 We do not have listing agents, we have a real estate company that works collaboratively in order to ensure that we do everything within our power to help our home sellers get the absolute most money possible when they sell their home.

 We like to say "Why work with an agent when you can hire an entire real estate company?"
-It's the reasons we do not make the four key mistakes listed above, and it is why our sellers fare better than others when they sell their homes.
-Want to know more about our home selling plan and why no real estate listing agent can match what we do?
-Simply drop me a note and we'll be in touch shortly.
+It's the reason we do not make the four key mistakes listed above, and it is why our sellers fare better than others when they sell their homes.